omarawd7/Extracting-data-from-corpus-NLTK-/README.md

 # Extracting-data-from-corpus-NLTK-
-Using any corpus (NLTK) 1-Extract all words starting with capital letter 2-extract all dates with the following format YYYY/MM/DD,  DD/MM/YYYY,  D/MM/YYYY,  DD/M/YYYY YYYY-MM-DD,  DD-MM-YYYY,  D-MM-YYYY,  DD-M-YYYY
+Using any corpus (NLTK)
+1-Extract all words starting with capital letter 2-extract all dates with the following format YYYY/MM/DD,  DD/MM/YYYY,  D/MM/YYYY,  DD/M/YYYY YYYY-MM-DD,  DD-MM-YYYY,  D-MM-YYYY,  DD-M-YYYY 3-extract all c++ variables